 Once you have logged into Caption Pro you are given the option to create a 'New Project'.
 You may want a project to be a specific event or job.

-Any images in (or that get added to) the 'Watch Folder' will automatically be ingested into your project to be processed.
+This tab is for broad project settings, among other things you can name your project and set a 'watch folder'.
+Any images in (or that get added to) the 'watch folder' will automatically be ingested into your project to be processed.
 Learn more about adding and deleting images from a project in our guide: Adding and deleting Images.

-These filters are set on a project wide level and come into effect prior to image processing, therefore they cannot be amended on an image to image level.
+The 'pre recognition filters are applied prior to the images being processed therefore they cannot be amended on an image to image level.
 These types of filters include setting a max limit on the amount of faces the software can detect in an image, or specifying which databases the software will use for facial recognition purposes.

 More information about both filter types can be found in our guide: Filtering people/faces.